yogiraaz/nightwolf-cotribution/linux_basic.md

          touch

        3.What is INODE and How to Identify?
-         Its unique identification code for files and directories, its was generate automatically while create new file and directories
+         Its unique identification code for files and directories, it was generate automatically while creating new file and directories
              ls -i filename
              ls -ldi directoryname